Section 3: January- March 1886

 Miss Smith came to ask me to spend a week with her at the Moutere

 Miss Senhouse Smith advertised the sale of superior household furniture and effects from her home on the corner of Waimea and Van Diemen Streets in mid-1884, suggesting that she intended leaving Nelson (Colonist 27 June 1884: 2).
 In 1885 she is visiting Nelson from Christchurch.
-She may be the same Miss Smith who advertised a new school in the 1871 newspaper that carried notices for the schools of the Harris sisters, Mrs Scaife and others:

 I stayed a few days with Mrs Buckeridge